Post No.: 0145

 There is arguably no real reason to choose to answer some philosophical questions over others though, especially if they don’t seem to offer any, at least direct and foreseeable, practical benefit to humankind.
 For instance, most people struggle to find any real practical justification to invest lots of funding into researching more about the origins of the universe, and what practical benefit will result even if we could or will find, or have definitely found, the answers to such questions.
 Many people would rather see money and time in the sciences dedicated to more practical and immediate benefits, such as solutions to poverty, medical problems or environmental concerns, such as developing sufficient, sustainable and accessible energy sources for all.
 Well I personally believe we should do both where possible because any unforeseen benefits could be monumental.

 So all the conditions aligning to sustain sentient life on Earth right now doesn’t necessarily mean it must’ve been purposely designed to be this way.
-No intelligent life on Jupiter is asking questions why that planet was not purposely designed for sentient life to exist there right now because no one is there to give those countering thoughts, which would actually apply to most of this barren universe.
+No intelligent life on Jupiter is asking questions why that planet was not purposely designed for sentient life to exist there right now because no one is there to give such countering thoughts – thoughts that would actually apply to most of this barren universe.
+This is an example of the ‘survivorship bias’, which is a form of selection bias – the views of those who are dead or didn’t ever exist are usually neglected because they can’t have their say even though they’re a part of the fuller picture.

 The different observations about the sorts of observers we are reflect our place in the physical world; and in particular, the sorts of observers we are allow us to make inferences about the physical conditions we are likely to observe.
 The universe we are likely to see is likely to be a universe that’s conducive to the types of beings we are likely to be.
 I would like to extend this to say that the type of beings humans evolved to be, with the innate curiosity and penchant to explore new possibilities and learn new things, means that humans were always likely to ask the sorts of philosophical questions humans like to ask.